sdiehl/wiwinwlh/tutorial.md

 Pretty Printers
 ---------------

+Pretty is the first Wadler-Leijen style combinator library, it exposes a simple set of primitives to print Haskell datatypes to legacy strings pro grammatically.
+You probably don't want to use this library but it inspired most of the ones that followed after.
 There are many many many pretty printing libraries for Haskell.

 **Wadler-Leijen Style**